 Our clients have a variety of activities to explore in recovery and Sober College provides a variety of opportunities for them to discover their interests.
 We encourage clients to try new things and step outside of their comfort zone to learn how enjoyable sobriety can be.
 As they work through stressful situations, clients can use fitness as a tool to manage the stress that life brings and relish in their accomplishments as they meet their fitness goals.

 Every client at Sober College is given a gym membership to The West Hills Bay Club and is required to participate in fitness at least five days a week in their first 90 days.
 Bay Club west hills is a state-of-the-art facility with a number of amenities appeal to all our client’s fitness desires.
-Bay Club offers fitness glasses, basketball, racquet ball, an indoor pool, whirlpool and sauna.
+Bay Club offers fitness classes, basketball, racquet ball, an indoor pool, whirlpool and sauna.
 In addition, Bay Club offers standard cardio and strength equipment and free weights.
 Fitness Director, Dr. Ken Neiman, gives personal training sessions and accompanies clients to the club to help them become acclimated.

 As a young adult-specific rehab, our program is designed to meet the needs of the college-age population.
 Therefore, Sober College gives clients the opportunity to participate in a number of fitness activities, including competitive individual and team sports.
 Our clients travel offsite to compete with other top athletes.
 Fitness in early sobriety helps our clients to repair the damage done physically to their body by addiction while teaching them the confidence to accomplish their goals, which encourages continued participation, setting the groundwork for a lifetime of healthy living.
 We provide a safe environment for clients to regain interest in sports they may have previously played, or to try something completely new and different.